-The Toronto Sun is owned by PostMedia, which owns several right leaning media outlets throughout Canada.
-According to a report in the left leaning CanadaLand, PostMedia has directed its publications to be more “reliably conservative.”
+The Toronto Sun is owned by PostMedia, which owns several right-leaning media outlets throughout Canada.
+According to a report in the left-leaning CanadaLand, PostMedia has directed its publications to be more “reliably conservative.”
 The newspaper is funded through advertising and subscription fees.

-Chatham Asset Management, a New Jersey based hedge fund holds a large equity stake in Postmedia and majority ownership of American Media Inc. which owns the National Enquirer.
-David Pecker, who owns American Media, Inc. joined the Postmedia board, and then resigned from the board of Postmedia in 2018, due to his involvement of hush payments on behalf of his “friends” including President Trump and Harvey Weinstein.
+Chatham Asset Management, a New Jersey-based hedge fund, holds a large equity stake in Postmedia and majority ownership of American Media Inc., which owns the National Enquirer.
+David Pecker, who owns American Media, Inc., joined the Postmedia board and then resigned from the board of Postmedia in 2018 due to his involvement in hush payments on behalf of his “friends,” including President Trump and Harvey Weinstein.

 According to the National Observer, PostMedia is in a downward spiral.
-After Postmedia announced a $1.4M loss for the last quarter of 2018, Paul Godfrey stepped down as CEO of the Postmedia Network and was replaced by Andrew MacLeod, as of 1/10/2019.
-Godfrey, will remain as executive chair.
-Godfrey was also criticized for cutting 800 full-time jobs across Postmedia in 2016, while earning an annual salary of $1.7 million.
-For a list of directors and upper management please see here.
+After Postmedia announced a $1.4M loss for the last quarter of 2018, Paul Godfrey stepped down as CEO of the Postmedia Network and was replaced by Andrew MacLeod as of 1/10/2019.
+Godfrey will remain as executive chair.
+Godfrey was also criticized for cutting 800 full-time jobs across Postmedia in 2016 while earning an annual salary of $1.7 million.
+For a list of directors and upper management, please see here.

 Analysis / Bias